What if My Tax Return is Late?

 For example, if there is bereavement in the family, you have spent unplanned time in hospital, there was a fire/flood or theft or there were issues with HMRC’s online services.
 You can see a full list of reasonable excuses here.

-Back in December, HMRC released a list of some of the more creative excuses people gave for not completing their tax return on time last year.
+HMRC released a list of some of the more creative excuses people gave for not completing their tax returns on time last year.
 Here are five of our favourites:

 - My dog ate my tax return… and all of the reminders.